pudly/schmopera-hugo/content/articles/turning-opera-insideout-upsidedown-at-summer-opera-camp.md

 ---
-title: Turning opera "inside-out, upside-down" at Summer Opera Camp
+title: "Turning opera &quot;inside-out, upside-down&quot; at Summer Opera Camp"
 ---

 ### 1. How do you introduce theatre to young people?